Bojan Bogdanovic NBA Preview vs. the 76ers

 76ers 2022-23 Defensive Insights

-- Defensively, the 76ers conceded 110.9 points per game last year, third in the league.
+- The 76ers were ranked third in the NBA defensively last year, allowing 110.9 points per game.

-- In terms of rebounds, the 76ers were second in the NBA last season, conceding 41.2 per game.
+- The 76ers were the second-ranked squad in the league last season, allowing 41.2 rebounds per game.

-- Giving up an average of 24.2 assists last year, the 76ers were the sixth-ranked team in the league.
+- In terms of assists, the 76ers conceded 24.2 per contest last season, ranking them sixth in the NBA.

-- Giving up 11.6 made three-pointers per contest last year, the 76ers were fifth in the league in that category.
+- In terms of three-point defense, the 76ers were ranked fifth in the NBA last season, conceding 11.6 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!